erenGenji/I.K.A.N/README.md

 | --- | --- |
 | AI-based water condition monitoring | AI-assisted automated feeding |

+## PCB Documents

+this repo was made with Kicad in mind. do notify to merge!

+## Documentation

+please add all datasheets used here as well as BOM file - PNP files - GERBER in respective files, if it doesnt exist do make one.

+## WEBAPP

+as of now i have no clue how web programming work this section will be leaved to akina

 ## AI Models used for Stand-Alone Mode